ethman/Slakh/README.md

 The Synthesized Lakh (Slakh) Dataset is a new dataset for audio source separation that is synthesized from the [Lakh MIDI Dataset v0.1](https://colinraffel.com/projects/lmd/)[1] using professional grade sample-based virtual instruments.
-This first release of Slakh, called Slakh2100, contains 2100 automatically mixed tracks and accompanying MIDI files synthesized using the [Native Instruments' Komplete Complete 12 Ultimite](https://www.native-instruments.com/en/products/komplete/bundles/komplete-12-ultimate/) sample pack with their Kontakt sampling engine.
+This first release of Slakh, called **Slakh2100**, contains 2100 automatically mixed tracks and accompanying MIDI files synthesized using the [Native Instruments' Komplete Complete 12 Ultimite](https://www.native-instruments.com/en/products/komplete/bundles/komplete-12-ultimate/) sample pack with their Kontakt sampling engine.
+The tracks in **Slakh2100** are split into training (1500 tracks), validation (375 tracks), and test (225 tracks) subsets, and totals 145 hours of mixtures.

 ## Table of Contents